 |Pull Request or Patch supplied:||No||Resolution:|

 Range types are data types representing a range of values of some element type.
 For instance, ranges of timestamp might be used to represent the ranges of time that a meeting room is reserved.

 Currently, these columns are ignored and cannot be viewed.

 To make them usable in QGIS, it might be best to split the range into two columns (start and end).

-#1 Updated by Nyall Dawson about 3 years ago
+#1 Updated by Nyall Dawson almost 6 years ago

 QGIS 3.0 has classes for ranges such as QgsDoubleRange, QgsIntRange, QgsDateTimeRange and QgsDateRange (also it's easy to add support for other range types)

 This would be a matter of translating the Postgres range types across to these native QGIS ranges.
 It should be a lossless conversion (since I designed qgis ranges based off postgres ranges!).